dingodes/REMI/README.md

 Real Estate Management Interface

-// I have moed the repo back to //ninsai:12007 while these changes are being made.
+// I have moved the repo back to //ninsei:12007 while these changes are being made.
 Check back soon.